 This fine man, reader, by step, by increment, and seemingly by evil design was progressively failed by society, its science, and, as a result of toxic engineering, by those closest to him.
 He would pay more than most MFM sufferers—There have been others—for his provoked transgression.
 He would be—perhaps deliberately—aggravated so that he suffered un-mitigating depressions he found, at last, no longer tolerable...

-Consider, his was the kind of intelligent effort and efficacious artifice the aforementioned agencies, institutions, and governments would want to finesse for a "managed failure" or conveniently "thwarted success."
+Consider, his would be the kind of intelligent effort and efficacious artifice that the aforementioned agencies, institutions, and governments would want to "finesse" for a "managed failure" or conveniently "thwarted success."
 One might be drawn to that conclusion when reading between Druffel’s heartfelt lines.
 Indeed, I recall that many of the major players on the ufological scene have been documented as being drawn down the same kinds of primrose path ending so tragically for McDonald.
 His story, again, is a pointed lesson for the observer of it:

 Jacques Vallee wrote about Linda Moulton Howe and Stanton Friedman being played in a similar fashion.
 J. Allen Hynek and Edward J. Ruppelt wrote about the many hundreds of credible witnesses who initiate a report and then, abruptly, don’t follow up on their testimony.
 Richard Dolan and Robert Hastings make rationally credible cases for an unelected government’s ufological interference and manipulation … and worse things.

 Given today’s realities, one could surmise many reasons why someone of McDonald’s caliber and propitious drive would have to be "stopped"—one way or another!
 Truth can be inconvenient for the guys in the enclosed and catered cat-bird seats.